-Goodyear Highway Auto and Light Truck Tire Replacement Limited Warranty
+Highway Auto & Light Truck Tire Replacement Limited Warranty

-- Goodyear Highway Auto and Light Truck Tire Replacement Limited Warranty
+Highway Auto & Light Truck Tire Warranty & Adjustment Policy

 Who is eligible?

-You are eligible for this Limited Warranty if you meet all of the following criteria:
+You are eligible for the benefits of this Limited Warranty if you meet all the following criteria:

 - You are the owner or authorized agent of the owner of new Goodyear highway auto or light truck tires